mssalvatore/recipes/recipes/sourdough-pan-loaf.md

 13. Remove the loaves from the oven and gently turn them out of the pans onto a cooling rack.
 Allow the loaves to cool before eating (at least two hours).

+## Notes
+- Tap water can contain chlorine, which can kill the natural yeast and bacteria in the starter and prevent the bread from rising; use only filtered water.
+- Use salt that contains no anticaking agent.
+- If the crust is too thick or crunchy, reduce the temperature by 25-50°F.

 ## Sources